-Aetna Better Health has numerous ways to inform members about covered health services.
-No program information document shall be used unless it achieves a Flesch total readability score of forty (40) or better (at or below a 12th grade educational level).
+No program information document shall be used unless it achieves a Flesch total readability score of 40 or better (at or below a 12th grade educational level) for Medallion 4.0 members or a sixth grade reading level for CCC Plus members.
 The document must set forth the Flesch score and certify compliance with this standard.
-(These requirements shall not apply to language that is mandated by federal or state laws, regulations or agencies.)
-Some documents are available in alternate formats and in non-prevalent languages, including
+These requirements do not apply to language that is mandated by federal or state laws, regulations, or agencies.

+All documents are available in alternate formats and in non-prevalent languages, including:

-- Member Handbook A comprehensive members document that explains all covered benefits and services and exclusions and limitations. - Public Website General information and member handbook are available online. - Member online portal A web portal providing members easy access to health care information and materials.
-The member portal is a secure, password-protected site that ensures confidential information is only available to the member. - Member newsletter member publication featuring articles about covered services such as immunizations, well-child checks, urgent and emergency care, mammograms, etc.
+- Member handbook: A comprehensive document that explains all covered benefits and services and exclusions and limitations - Public website: General information and member handbook are available online - Member online portal: A web portal providing members easy access to health care information and materials.
+The member portal is a secure, password-protected site that ensures confidential information is only available to the member. - Member newsletter: A quarterly member publication featuring articles about covered services including standard and enhanced benefits, as well as articles focused on the importance of immunizations, well-child check-ups, age-appropriate health screenings, care and disease management, and when to seek care at your PCP, urgent care clinic, or emergency room, etc.